fmager/real-time/m1_memory_hierarchies/s1_computational_graphs.md

 is not different in any way.

 Next up is the function ```linear_layer_local_accumulation```.
 Now it's memory hierarchy time!
-While I didn't get rid of the strided memory access of the weights tensor, I elected to not accumulate the result of each output element directly in the output tensor.
+While I didn't get rid of the strided memory access of the weights tensor, I removed some of that control flow overhead, by linearizing the bias part.
+Now it is just a single for-loop, instead of two, because the dimensions of the output and bias tensors match, and there are no transformations to be made.
+So we get to just iterate through all elements.
+I also elected to not accumulate the result of each output element directly in the output tensor.
 Instead I accumulate in a local variable, which will hopefully be kept in a register.

 Think back!
 Where is the register located?
 And why can it be problematic to accumulate in the output tensor?